 Our contributions are as follows: First, we show that even coarsely approximating the makespan of a schedule is a difficult task.
 (Informally, the makespan is the total time it takes to complete a set of transactions.)
 This holds even in the absence of an adversary.
 However, in case an adversary is able to modify resource requirements such that the number of conflicting transactions increases by a factor of k, the length of the schedule increases by a factor proportional to k.
 Second, we propose a complexity measure allowing more precise statements about the complexity of a contention management algorithm.
 Existing bounds on the makespan, for example, do not guarantee to be better than a sequential execution.
 However, we argue that since the complexity measure only depends on the number of (shared) resources overall, it does not capture the (local) nature of the problem well enough.
 In practice, the total number of (shared) resources may be large, though each single transaction might conflict with only a few other transactions.
 In other words, a lot of transactions can run in parallel, whereas the current measure only guarantees that one transaction runs at a time until commit.
-Third, we point out weaknesses of widely used contention managers.
+Third, we analyze widely used contention managers.
 For instance, some algorithms schedule certain sets of transactions badly, while others require all transactions - also those facing no conflicts - to modify a global counter or access a global clock.
-Thus the amount of parallelism declines more and more with a growing number of cores.
+Thus, the amount of parallelism declines more and more with a growing number of cores.
 Fourth, we state and analyze two algorithms.
 Both refrain from using globally shared data.
 From a worst-case perspective, the randomized algorithm RandomizedRounds improves on existing contention managers drastically (exponentially) if for each transaction the number of conflicting transactions is small.
-We also show that to achieve a short makespan (from a worst case perspective) it is necessary to detect and handle all conflicts early, i.e. for every conflict a contention manager must have the possibility to abort any of the conflicting transactions.
-This is not possible if one of them already committed, forcing the other transactions having accessed the same data to abort without choice.
+We also show that achieving a short makespan (from a worst case perspective) requires to detect and handle all conflicts early, i.e. for every conflict a contention manager must have the possibility to abort any of the conflicting transactions.

-2 Related Work
+2. Related Work